Silent Trader - Mission Headquarters

 Cyber Security Response Team

-As the Cyber Security Response Team for the London Stock Exchange (LSE), you are responsible for identifying, containing, and remediating cyber threats that affect the LSE’s electronic trading platforms and supporting systems.
+As the Cyber Security Response Team for the London Stock Exchange (LSE), you are responsible for identifying, containing, and remediating cyber threats affecting electronic trading platforms.

-You operate in real time, under market pressure, in collaboration with operations, trading technology, legal / compliance, and UK regulators.
+You operate in real time under market pressure, coordinating with operations, trading technology, legal and compliance teams, and UK regulators.

-• Monitor and analyse threat intel tied to market operations.
+• Monitor and analyse threat intelligence tied to market operations

-• Coordinate rapid containment with trading & network teams.
+• Coordinate rapid containment with trading and network teams

 High-tempo, time-sensitive cyber response in a live market environment.